ayabarrera/user-auth-phase1/README.md

   - the global setting was not set properly so that the "public" can see the landing page.
 - [FIXED] Cannot register showing error as email not showing as a "string"
   - I was honestly lost and do not know which part I messed up, so I had to redo the commits from github where I know the code was last working properly. :<
+- [BACKBURNER] The image from the article of Pen & Pixel is not showing
+    - Instead of the website rendering the whole URL, its just getting the "file name" since we only used the blogpost.image.
+    - Add in the "DIRECTUS_URL/assets/blogpost.image" so it gets the full url of the file location
+    - Worked, but the authenticated user does not have permission to access -> change from Directus
+    - really could not make it work for now, we can see the image if we click the url from the console.log but the website is not rendering the image.

 ## GLOSSARY